Vlad-tri/CTFs-WriteUps/WhiteHat GrandPrix Quals 2018/RE05/README.md

 When we open the binary in IDA we found that at sub_4014A0 it connects to server having ip : 66.42.55.226 and sub_401090 it sends the test command in this format : "id|command|companyname|other"

-Initial Idea:\n
+Initial Idea:
-At 1 it sends the command to the server
+* At 1 it sends the command to the server
-At 2 it generates the license using some algorithm
+* At 2 it generates the license using some algorithm
-At 3 prints "id/command help have been sended to you email" At 4 Exits
+* At 3 prints "id/command help have been sended to you email"
+* At 4 Exits

 When we enter some random id other than 111 we get an error msg : "wrong id\n id looklike 000-999"